motion-open-source/awesome-rubymotion/README.md

 # [<img src="awesome-rubymotion.png">](https://github.com/motion-open-source/awesome-rubymotion)

-RubyMotion is an implementation of the Ruby programming language that compiles into native app's that run on iOS, OS X and Android.
+RubyMotion is an implementation of the Ruby programming language that compiles into native app's that run on iOS, macOS and Android.
 RubyMotion is a commercial product created by Laurent Sansonetti for HipByte and is based on MacRuby for macOS.
 RubyMotion works exclusively on macOS.

 This list categorized community-driven collection of awesome RubyMotion example apps, libraries, tools, frameworks, software and resources.
 Sharing, suggestions and contributions are always welcome!